PKU-Wang-Wenyi/3D-Lattice-SIM/README.md

 To run `.exe` files, **MATLAB Runtime R2025a (25.1)** is necessary.

 **Download link:** [https://ww2.mathworks.cn/products/compiler/matlab-runtime.html](https://ww2.mathworks.cn/products/compiler/matlab-runtime.html)
+## 💻 Hardware Requirements
+A computing device equipped with an NVIDIA GPU is essential to run this software.
+Our tests were conducted on a system with an Intel Core i9-14900K CPU, 128 GB of RAM, and an NVIDIA GeForce RTX 5090 D GPU with 32 GB of VRAM.
+To ensure a fair comparison, other software such as Open3DSIM and FO3DSIM were also executed and benchmarked on the same computer.
 ## 🌐 Datasets
 The example 3D-Lattice-SIM imaging data are available at the figshare repository: https://figshare.com/s/708e68e46810df2981bd